Gno-PoD/endGameFilter/README.md

 Runes display their number and their upgrade receipe.

-Rare throwing weapons, wands and class weapons are displayed if they are ilvl>80.
+Rare gloves, belts, and claws are displayed if they are ilvl>88.

-All rare circlets are displayed.
+All circlets and jewels are displayed.

-Magic rings and amulets are displayed if they are ilvl>89, jewels if they are ilvl>80..
+Magic rings and amulets are displayed if they are ilvl>88.

 Valuable unique items only.